opera-adt/dist-s1-model/README.md

 # dist-s1-model

 This is a repository that includes the transformer model and relevant training routines.
 It is a greatly distilled version of Harris Hardiman-Mostow's research [repository](https://github.com/OPERA-Cal-Val/deep-dist-s1-research) with optimizations and improvements specifically tailored for the DIST-S1 product written by [Diego Martinez](https://github.com/dmartinez05).
+There are also additional notebooks to inspect the input dataset and visualize the model application to existing OPERA RTC data.

 ## Usage

 ### Training